-Have you ever asked a marketer how to grow your business and have them tell you that capturing your prospects information is KEY to building a massive list which in turn will build you a powerful business?
+Have you ever asked a marketer how to grow your business and had them tell you that capturing your prospect’s information is KEY to building a massive list which in turn will build you a powerful business?

-I’ve invested in thousands of dollars worth of marketing courses over the years, and some specifically on how to launch massive digital businesses, and they all spend hours upon hours preaching the merits of building that list.
+I’ve invested in thousands of dollars worth of marketing courses over the years—some specifically on how to launch massive digital businesses—and they all spend hours upon hours preaching the merits of building that list.

 Heck, just the other day I saw an article put out by a local marketing agency going on and on about the immense power of building a list, and how capturing that data is VITAL to your business success.

 It talked about the countless advantages and things you can do with a good sized list and that you need to have a great call to action on your landing page that’s designed to entice your prospects to give you their email or phone number.
 And boy, once you’ve got that information, YOU’RE SET!

 You can contact them, send them special offers, keep your sales funnel full and at the very least know who is visiting your site.

 I mean, people are going to your website every day… don’t you want to know who they are and have a way to reach them once they’re gone, possibly forever?